corcorana/restingIAF/iaf_manu.md

 <!---
 IBS: Based on recent theoretical approaches to the alpha rhythm, one reason for this might be that alpha synchronisation or desynchronisation is not a global all-or-nothing phenomenon, but that the alpha rhythm synchronises in task-irrelevant cortical regions (reflecting inhibition) and desynchronises in task-relevant cortical regions (reflecting release from inhibition), e.g. Klimesch (2012)
 AC: this is an interesting point, do you want me to integrate it in the above paragraph ? it also seems germane to the points raised in the following paragraph, i think, since altering a task will presumably alter the pattern of (de)synchronisation
+IBS: Rereading this section now, I think it's fine as is.
+The point about different task effects is sufficient here, I think.
+I have inserted a brief remark and reference to Klimesch and Jensen in the following para, but I don't think we need to go into more detail.
 -->

 A related concern deriving from the CRB method's reliance on phasic changes in rhythmic activity is the possibility that within-subject estimates of IAF might vary depending on the specific processing mode evoked by the event (e.g., target discrimination vs. memory retrieval; visual vs. auditory modality), and the relative timing of the reference/test intervals subjected to spectral analysis.
 ERD studies have revealed that both the qualitative profile and temporal course of alpha- and theta-band desynchronisation are contingent upon the particular nature of the task used to induce oscillatory power shifts [@klimesch2006; @klimesch2007].
 If different paradigms do precipitate distinct patterns of ERD during the selected test interval [or indeed, *enhance* rather than attenuate the alpha rhythm; e.g., @kreitman1965; @rihs2007], then the ensuing responsiveness regions used to define the coverage of the CoG estimate will span non-identical frequency bands [cf. @haegens2014, for evidence of analogous intraindividual shifts in PAF as a function of varying task conditions].
-While this property of the CRB method need not be a problem for ERD-type applications (indeed, sensitivity to such selective changes in band power might prove theoretically interesting and productive in this context), it renders the approach less suited to the task of estimating the IAF as a marker of stable, trait-like differences in information processing capacities.
+This property of the CRB method need not be a problem for ERD-type applications – and indeed, sensitivity to such selective changes in band power might prove theoretically interesting and productive in this context [cf. @klimesch2012;@jensen2010, for reviews of alpha ERD/ERS changes related to specific task demands].
+However, it renders the approach less suited to the task of estimating the IAF as a marker of stable, trait-like differences in information processing capacities.

 ## Automated curve-fitting approaches to alpha rhythm quantification
 Finally, we turn briefly to a promising line of research that attempts to quantify the spectral features of EEG data, and in particular spectral peaks, by means of statistical curve-fitting techniques.